 14.1.1 Within the first week of receiving the referral, the team will make three attempts to contact individuals.
 Individuals who have been uncontactable will be discussed during the teams' weekly case management meeting.
 During this discussion, it will be agreed if further management is required.
-If discharge is agreed, the individual will be sent a discharge letter, with the teams contact details if the individual wishes to self-refer back into the service.
+If discharge is agreed, the individual will be sent a discharge letter, with the teams contact details.
+All clients are able to complete a self-referral back in to the CJLDS STR function where they have been open to the Criminal Justice System within the last 14 days.